Adedoyinmaryam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. A script that adds execute permission to the owner and the group owner  and read permission to other users, to the file hello.
 7. A script that adds execution permission to the owner, the group owner and the other users to the file hello
 8. A script that sets no permission for owner and group and all permissions for other users
+9. A script that sets the ownership of the file hello to -rwxr-x-wx